Wookloo/PowerBI-MordernExcel-UserGroup/README.md

 Power BI and Modern User Group Workshop

-# Import Multiple File in a folder
+# Import Multiple Files in a folder

 1. From the Power Query ribbon you click From File > From Folder: